-Compensated absences are recognized when the right to receive the compensation is earned by the employees.
+Compensated absences are recognized, as either current or noncurrent liabilities, when the right to receive the compensation is earned by the employees from vested unpaid vacation and other paid leave programs.
+Unused sick leave balances are not included in the compensated absences because they do not vest to employees.
 Vacation is accrued on a monthly basis.
-The University uses an employee's current pay rate as of July 1, 2017 to calculate the liability for accrued compensated absences.
+The University uses an employee's current pay rate as of July 1, 2019 to calculate the liability for accrued compensated absences.
 The University provides vacation based on length of service and job classifications.